 Furthermore, the technology behind Medobar led to Memišević’s travels to Nairobi, Kenya as a finalist in the U.S. Department of State and AAAS’s Global Innovation through Science and Technology (GIST) Tech-I Competition in 2015.
 He noted that this was one of the most important events in his life, but also the most stressful.
 “I don’t remember anything from the stage except my first sentence,” Memišević recalled.

 Although he didn’t win the competition, Memišević firmly states that the recognition for his ideas and passion about bees and technology was more important than winning.
 Thanks to the competition, he has gained connections worldwide who are interested in his work.
-Additionally, he was gifted a AAAS Membership as a finalist and continues to be proud to support AAAS.
+Additionally, he was gifted a AAAS Membership as a finalist and continues to be a proud supporter of AAAS.
 He hopes to one day publish in Science.